Sea Fisheries

 (1) If

-the fishing gear to be tested has square mesh, the fisheries officer must
+the fishing gear to be tested has square mesh, the fishery officer must select

 (2) In